Razor gang: Razors as preferred criminal weapon: 1927–1930

 After handguns were criminalised in New South Wales, razors became the weapon of choice amongst Sydney gangsters.
-Shortly after the Pistol Licensing Act 1927 was passed, a visiting sailor used a cutthroat razor to defend himself from attackers.
+Shortly after the Pistol Licensing Act 1927 was passed, a visiting sailor used a cut-throat razor to defend himself from attackers.
 As a result, razors became a default weapon due to its ease of purchase from barbers shops for a few pence, its ease of concealment (hidden inside a piece of cork), and its use as an instrument of intimidation and threatened or actual mutilation, physical impairment or murder against one's adversaries, prey or hostile spouses.
 It has been estimated that there were over five hundred slashings within Sydney during the heyday of intensive razor gang criminal activity.
 Macquarie Street's Sydney Hospital and St Vincent's Hospital, Sydney in Darlinghurst treated many of these casualties of gangland hostilities.

-Tilly Devine, known as the ‘Queen of Woolloomooloo’ and connected to the gangs ran a string of brothels centred around Darlinghurst and the Cross, and in particular, Palmer Street.
-Kate Leigh, known as the ‘Queen of Surry Hills’, was a sly groger and fence for stolen property.
+Tilly Devine, known as the "Queen of Woolloomooloo" and connected to the gangs, ran a string of brothels centred around Darlinghurst and the Cross, and in particular, Palmer Street.
+Leigh, known as the "Queen of Surry Hills", was a sly groger and fence for stolen property.

 Members of the New South Wales Police and several New South Wales politicians also had connections to the gangs.
-The two major razor gangs were associated with prominent madams, Kate Leigh (Queen of Surry Hills) and Tilly Devine; (Queen of Darlinghurst and Woolloomooloo).
+The two major razor gangs were associated with prominent madams Leigh and Devine.
 These two gangs began open warfare in 1929, culminating in two riots.
 One was known as the "Battle of Blood Alley" and was waged in Eaton Avenue, King's Cross.
-It occurred because drug distributors discovered that Phil Jeffs (1896–1945), another ganglord, was adulterating his cocaine supply with boracic acid.
-It occurred on May 7, 1929.
-Later that year, on August 8, 1929, the "Battle of Kellett Street" was waged between rival gangs affiliated with Kate Leigh and Tilly Devine and occurred in Kellett Street, near King's Cross.
+It occurred because drug distributors discovered that Phil Jeffs (1896–1945), another gang lord, was adulterating his cocaine supply with boracic acid.
+It occurred on 7 May 1929.
+Later that year, on 8 August, the "Battle of Kellett Street" was waged between rival gangs affiliated with Leigh and Devine, and occurred in Kellett Street, near King's Cross.
 Considerable amounts of bootleg alcohol and cocaine were consumed beforehand, leading to thrown bottles, physical assaults, firearm exchanges and razor attacks.